 It is important that you pay your business rates on or before the due date.
-If you fail to pay by the due date, we will issue you with a Reminder Notice.

-- You have missed a payment
+- you missed a payment

 - your bank or credit card statement showing the payment

 - a receipt of the payment

 - any other valid proof that you have to clearly show the payment in question

 You will need to submit the proof with a cover letter, explaining which payment has gone missing.
 Submit it using the evidence form.

 What to do if you didn't pay the correct amount or missed a payment

 You must pay the amount shown on the Reminder Notice within seven days.
 This will bring your account up to date.
 You must also pay your future monthly instalments on time to avoid debt recovery action.